hihouhou/docker-graylog-server/README.md

-# graylog
+# graylog-server
-graylog for docker
+graylog server for docker